 Wyman Park, located at the intersection of Huebner Road and Dickman Avenue (across from the Main Post Shoppette) is the site of an old Union Pacific steam locomotive.
 Visitors may climb aboard and imagine riding the rails of the west.
 The park is equipped with playground equipment, tables and one covered pavilion with tables.

-Located on Pistol Range Road and just behind McCormick Park, Camp Moon Lake is suited for larger groups of picnickers.
-It features playground equipment, picnic tables, grills and large open recreation areas and shelter houses.
-The area is frequently used for camping by scouts and other youth organizations.
-There are no fees associated with camping at Moon Lake.
-While no reservations are needed, campers are encouraged to contact the Outdoor Recreation office to see if other groups are using the area that weekend.
-Call Outdoor Recreation at 239-2363 or 239-6368.
-Priority is given to DoD ID Cardholders.
+Located on Pistol Range Road and just behind McCormick Park, Moon Lake is suited for larger groups of picnickers.
+It features playground equipment, picnic tables, grills and large open recreation areas.
+Call Outdoor Recreation for more information at 239-2363 or 239-6368.